derekharget/LookingGlass/README.md

 # LookingGlass

-Opensource looking glass that contains a web client, and individual entry points for your server.
+Opensource looking glass that contains a web client, and individual entry points for your infrastructure.

 Supports IPv4/IPv6 and Ping/Traceroute/MTR.
 Users have the ability to select locations via a dropdown menu.